 *Kaleena Berryman is the former Director of Abbot Leadership Institute

-SEL is a method of promoting the development of all parts of your child by teaching children of all ages how to identify and manage their emotions,, empathize with others, be aware of themselves, and be more present in the moment.
+SEL is a method of promoting the development of all parts of your child by teaching children of all ages how to identify and manage their emotions, empathize with others, be aware of themselves, and be more present at the moment.
 In the classroom, SEL helps children work well with others, boosts their test scores and grades, and promotes on-time graduation.
-Long-term, SEL has shown to increase how much adults earn and , and support their overall mental and physical well-being.
+Long-term, SEL has been shown to increase how much adults earn and, and support their overall mental and physical well-being.

 Parents bring a lot to these trainings.
 They have traditions and practices from their backgrounds that are important to share and explore for SEL to be effective.
 This is why SEL must start at home.
 An effective district-family partnership leverages the community’s diversity to ensure that SEL is taught in ways that celebrate the assets, identities, and diversity that students bring to school and wherever they go.

 Wherever SEL is taught, the homework is the same: practice, practice, practice.
 Parents and children learning about SEL will start by noticing their own behavior, emotional control, language, body language, tone of voice, physical actions, and more.
 It’s not easy, but it’s exciting to see how even small changes can result in meaningful results.
 Parents who are learning about this are strongly encouraged to connect with other parents, friends, and family members who are open to learning these new, empowering tools.
 What’s even more exciting is when parents start successfully practicing SEL behavior, they see their children also taking on these behaviors.
 When SEL is taught in schools and at home, the momentum can be powerful – from teacher to child to classmates to parents and beyond; it eventually becomes a way of life, a shift in the outlook.